Condition: Arthrogryposis with Lower Limb Deformity & Severe Contractures

 Right Posterior Knee Release Include Hamstrings, Gastrocnemius, Soft Tissue Fascia, Fasciectomy, Neurovascular Bundle Neurolysis, Posterior Capsulotomy For Right Knee Release

 A large posterior incision was made and the fascia was released around the sciatic nerve as well as the neurovascular nerve.
 The hamstring tendons were also released.
 The capsule was released and a neurolysis was performed on the peroneal nerve as well.
 His knee was then brought from an approximately 90 degree knee flexion contracture to approximately 60 degrees.
-A Z-plasty of the posterior skin was performed by Dr. Michael Margiotta of NYU Plastic Surgery.
+A Z-plasty of the posterior skin was performed by Dr. Michael Margiotta of Plastic Surgery.

 Patellar Relocation Of The Chronically Dislocated Right Patella